Suzi Ruffell: Television and radio

 Ruffell's first television appearance was on BBC3's Ed Comedy Fest Live, and she has also appeared on numerous shows on Channel 4, E4, Comedy Central and Dave.

 She is regularly heard on BBC Radio 4 on The Now Show and The News Quiz.

 In addition to performing comedy, Ruffell has written for several television shows, including 8 Out of 10 Cats, The Last Leg, Twit of the Year, Stand Up for the Week, and Mock the Week.

 Ruffell appeared with five other British female celebrities in the 2021 BBC2 documentary Womanhood, with the guests discussing the evolving status of women over the past 50 years.

 Also in 2021, Ruffell was a presenter on the first two episodes of a female-led satirical news show on Comedy Central titled Yesterday, Today & The Day Before.

 Podcasts

 Since October 2015, Ruffell has co-hosted the podcast Like Minded Friends with comedian Tom Allen.

 Starting in 2020, Ruffell has hosted the podcast Out with Suzi Ruffell.

-In 2022, Ruffell became the co-host of Wine Times, with Sunday Times Wine Club Vice-President Will Lyons.
+In 2022, Ruffell became the co-host of Wine Times, with Sunday Times Wine Club vice-president Will Lyons.

+In 2023, Ruffell became the co-host of the podcast Big Kick Energy with fellow comedian Maisie Adam.
+Having launched the show for the 2023 FIFA Women's World Cup, the series transitioned to following the Women's Super League season and other domestic and international football fixtures.
+Big Kick Energy won a UK Broadcast Sports Award.

+Books

+In July 2025, Ruffell's memoir titled Am I Having Fun Now: Anxiety, Applause and Life's Big Questions was released by Bluebird.
+The book became an instant Sunday Times bestseller.